More than 15 million tourists visit Budapest every year, and most of them want to experience a Thermal Bath in the City of Spas.

 Even though Gellert Baths are not as massive as Szechenyi Baths, they are equally popular with tourists and locals alike.

-Gellert Baths also have a range of thermal pools, immersion pools, spa treatments, etc., but its biggest draw is the ambiance.
+Gellert Baths also has a range of thermal pools, immersion pools, spa treatments, etc., but its biggest draw is the ambiance.

 The beautiful tiles and mosaics surrounding the pools are known to help visitors relax.